Sienci-Labs/Resources/cnc-fun/the-basics/cnc-workholding.md

 ![](/_images/_lmmk2/_the-basics/lmk2_work_making-dust-shoes-1024x768-1.jpg "Here we have secured the material and the individual parts being cut out.
 No tabs being used here."){.aligncenter .size-medium}

 If you don’t mind a few extra holes in your wasteboard, screws can be a simple, no-fuss way to secure your material.
 Often first time users will stick to this method to learn, and then replace their wasteboard once they get the hang of this new hobby.
 Just grab some screws and fix your material directly onto the wasteboard.
-Simple and secure for large or heavy stock.
-Plan placement to avoid tool collisions, and add extra screws if you are cutting out pieces.
-Check out [Tabs](#tabs--bridges) if you don't want to have a screw go through your cutout piece.
+Avoid tool collisions by planning out your screw placement, and add extra screws where there will be loose cutouts in your project.
+To minimize screw holes in your projects, consider using [Tabs](#tabs--bridges).

 #### Screw Gotchas